Major Car Insurance Discounts That Save You the Most Money

 Low Mileage Discount

-If you drive fewer than 7,500 miles per year, you may qualify for low mileage discounts of 10-30%.
-Some insurers set the threshold at 10,000 miles annually.
+If you drive fewer than 7,500-10,000 miles per year, you may qualify for low mileage discounts of 5-30%.
+American Family, for example, offers up to 25% for drivers under 7,500-8,000 miles annually.
 Lower mileage means less exposure to potential accidents, so insurers reward drivers who keep their vehicles parked more often.
-This discount is perfect for retirees, work-from-home professionals, or those who use public transportation for commuting.
+Insurers verify mileage through odometer readings, apps, or telematics devices — so be accurate when reporting.
+This discount is ideal for retirees, remote workers, or those who rely on public transit.
+For very low mileage drivers, consider also looking into pay-per-mile insurance as an alternative.

 Military and Veteran Discounts